 In 2013 a group of friends decided to do a Friday morning point to point swim at Bondi Beach.
-The ocean was crystal clear that day - the sand ripples, the stingrays the light.
+The ocean was crystal clear that day - the sand ripples, the baby stingrays, the light.
 Such a simple piece of exercise felt so good - we were hooked.

-The Friday morning ritual of a morning swim was born as so to was the Bondi Salties.
+The Friday morning ritual of a morning swim was born, and so too were the Bondi Salties.

-When you're swimming out the back in Bondi you feel so small yet there is something strange in the sense that you never feel alone.
+When you’re swimming out the back of Bondi you feel so small, but strangely, never alone.
 Ocean swimming gives you a new perspective on life as you become the bird from above watching the sting rays, fish, sand ripples and a couple of sharks every now and then.
-You feel the energy of the waves as you swim through a changing sea and it’s a place where there are no limits so it makes you think big.
+As you move through the cleansing energy of the waves, a place with no limits or expectation, your mind is free to think big, or not at all.
+True peace is found.

-It’s sometime scary out the back yet we’re of the belief that if something scares you it’s probably worth doing.
-A Point to Point on a Friday is obviously a lot less scary with a group of friends.
+It’s sometime scary out the back, but we’re of the belief that if something scares you it’s probably worth doing.
+A point to point on a Friday is obviously a lot less scary with a group of friends.
 The community aspect of the Bondi Salties is so important and so special.
-What started off as group of friends has become something so much bigger for so many people.
-As they say people come for the swim, they stay for the photo and they enjoy the coffee.
+What started off as group of friends has become something so much bigger, for so many people.

-We look forward to welcoming you into the community :-)
+We look forward to welcoming you into our community.

-Studeis have shown that awe can make us more patient and less iritable, more humble, more curious and creative."
+Studies have shown that awe can make us more patient and less irritable, more humble, more curious and creative."

 Disclaimer: Bondi Salties is an informal group who meet at the North Bondi Ramp and swim at 6:15am, on a Friday.
 They swim from North Bondi to South Bondi and back, approximately 700 metres each way.
 Each swimmer has a personal responsibility to decide whether or not they swim on any particular day.
 They should only swim if they are completely confident about the conditions of the surf, ocean and weather that they are choosing to swim in as ocean swimming can be a dangerous recreational activity.
 All swimmers have a personal responsibility to determine that they have the physical condition to enter into and complete a swim safely without any water safety assistance from other swimmers or the group as a whole.
 If a swimmer has any existing physical condition or any doubt as to their ability to complete a swim they should have a medical check-up first.
 Swimmers under the age of 18 should only swim if accompanied by a parent or a person who has parental responsibility for them.
 Swimmers should be aware that there is no water safety nor insurance in the event of sustaining injury etc…